 Do bundles automatically renew?

 No, not without your instructions first.
-If you want to automatically renew simply add AUTO before the bundle package you want to buy.
-So, for a £10 bundle you would text AUTO 10 2732.
-To stop the renewal in the future you simply text STOP AUTO to 2732.
+If you want to automatically renew simply add AUTO before the bundle package you want to buy and send a text to 2732.
+Alternatively, you can arrange the bundle to renew automatically in your online account.

 How do I check my balance?

-Is 4G available for Asda Mobile SIM customers?
+Is 5G available for Asda Mobile SIM customers?

-4G is available to all Asda Mobile customers at no extra cost.
-You will need to ensure both your SIM and your handset are 4G-enabled.
-You can check the coverage in your area using the Asda Mobile coverage checker.
-Once you receive your 4G-enabled SIM, call 2732 and speak to an agent who will activate it for you.
+5G is available to all Asda Mobile customers at no extra cost.
+You will need to ensure both your SIM and your handset are 5G-enabled.
+You can check the coverage in your area using the Asda Mobile coverage checker..

 Can I tether from my phone using an Asda Mobile SIM?